theuserge/TheUserge.github.io/deployment.md

 ### 12. OPEN_WEATHER_MAP

 As, If you are going to use this userbot also for checking Weather detail on your current City, State.
-Then, this var value required to be filled with **WEATHER_DEFCITY** var to work.
+Then, this var value is required to be filled with **WEATHER_DEFCITY** var to work.

 * To get Weather API, visit [**openweathermap.org**](https://openweathermap.org/).